dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

 </ItemGroup>
 ```

-The example below demonstrates how to scale an Azure Container App to zero (`0`) replicas:
+The following example demonstrates how to scale an Azure Container App to zero (`0`) replicas:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);